sarahciston/shequalifies/posts/field2-dataIds.md

 I'll offer two more examples of overshadowed forms that could offer insights into different ways of thinking with data.
 Lately overtaken with apps like Grindr and Tinder, since the early 1970s some queer and kink communities have used the simple printed hankerchief in different colors and patterns, placed in a pocket, to indicate sexual preference, availability, and compatability.
 I would consider this not only an extremely adaptive form but also a kind of self-identifying data practice.
 Economical, unlimited to the number of colors of fabric one can shove in a back pocket or tie to an arm, leg, etc., the options are virtually endless to signal interest and compatability---or at least, if not legible to the viewer, act as a conversation starter.[^Lex]

-[^]: It's worth noting a newly popular lesbian, non-binary, and queer dating app [Lex](https://thisislex.app/){:target="_blank"} takes its inspiration from the abbreviation-riddled text-only ads from the Village Voice era, so perhaps hybrid forms are catching on.
+[^Lex]: It's worth noting a newly popular lesbian, non-binary, and queer dating app [Lex](https://thisislex.app/){:target="_blank"} takes its inspiration from the abbreviation-riddled text-only ads from the Village Voice era, so perhaps hybrid forms are catching on.

 Not dissimilarly, emoji today may do poorly to convey literal meaning in the same way a non-pictographic sentence would, but conversants often develop a common lexicon amongst themselves that bear no resemblance or even run counter to the standard definitions established by Unicode and that may update on the fly as the needs of the user change over time or per conversation: "the utility of an emoji lies in the indeterminacy of its pictographic versus iconographic legibility as a signifier of affect, emotion, or sociality" (Stark and Crawford 2015, 5).
 And yet, this exuberance again gets reabsorbed as affective labor by the capitalist enterprise, as "just another means to lure consumers to a platform, to extract data from them more efficiently, and to express a normative, consumerist, and predominantly cheery world-view" (8).
 Apple will learn which weird emoji I plan to use next, and Facebook (with its choice of just a handful of animated emoji) will use my selection to categorize my response to a post as a 'feeling' and sift my timeline (and the timelines of others) all without my noticing.